nickbozentko/blog/content/posts/hello-world.md

 👋🏼 Welcome to my blog.

-Yes, I generated the image above using AI.
+The AI generated image above is how I would like you to imagine my point of view as I type this.
+Nice, right?
-I burned through all of my free DALL·E 2 credits for the month in the process.
+I burned through all of my free DALL·E 2 credits to create it.
-I plan to do that for the majority of blogs.
+I believe it was worthwhile to break up the wall of text below and certainly beats rummaging through stock images.
-However, no, I did not use ChatGPT or other AI to write any of this (_maybe I should have_).
+However, no, I did not use AI to write any of this blog (_maybe I should have_).

 Let's get into it.